notre site web:

 You can use the keyboard to control the movement of the aircraft.
 The following are the keys that control the aircraft:

-IMPORTANT KEYBOARD CONTROL NOTE: The simulator start button must be pressed and the aircraft rotating-around-the-globe icon (Fig. 3) must be moving for the keyboard commands to work.
+FIGURE 2 Keyboard commandsIMPORTANT KEYBOARD CONTROL NOTE: The simulator start button must be pressed and the aircraft rotating-around-the-globe icon (Fig. 3) must be moving for the keyboard commands to work.
 In addition, if clicking outside the simulator (like clicking on the browser scroll bar, text or any other area outside) the browser may stop sending the keyboard commands to the simulator.
 You must click on any blank portion of the simulator to allow the browser to transfer keyboard commands to it.
 You can also still drag and reposition the aircraft even if it is moving.
+When Heading Up is selected, even though it may seem that the aircraft rotates around the navigational facility, the aircraft remains in the same position when changing heading.
+The reason for this is that the display will always show the navigational facility in the center of the display.
+This means that regardless if North Up or Heading Up is selected the aircrafts position will always be relative to the navigational facility. |

 General Explanation of Features: